nokijfb/8389188babayagaisdfyigaqf/docs/blog/posts/messing_w_print.md

 my throw_up = post(22, 33);
 print(throw_up);
 ```
-Just trying to write a simple script to sum two numbers and print the result.
-Here’s what I started with ᕕ( ᐛ )ᕗ
+Just trying to write a simple script to sum two numbers and print the result.<!-- more --> Here’s what I started with ᕕ( ᐛ )ᕗ
 When I ran that random script, I got this error:

 ```